-Two high speed voltage or current DACs support 8-bit output signals at update rate of 8 Msps in current DAC (IDAC) and 1 Msps in voltage DAC (VDAC).
+Four high-speed voltage or current DACs support 8-bit output signals at an update rate of up to 8 Msps.
 They can be routed out of any GPIO pin.
 You can create higher resolution voltage PWM DAC outputs using the UDB array.
-This can be used to create a pulse width modulated (PWM) DAC of up to 10 bits, at up to 48 kHz.
+This can be used to create a PWM DAC of up to 10 bits, at up to 48 kHz.
 The digital DACs in each UDB support PWM, PRS, or delta-sigma algorithms with programmable widths.

-In addition to the ADC and DACs, the analog subsystem provides multiple:
+In addition to the ADC, DACs, and DFB, the analog subsystem provides multiple:

 - Uncommitted opamps

-- Configurable Switched Capacitor/Continuous Time (SC/CT) blocks.
+- Configurable switched capacitor/continuous time (SC/CT) blocks.
 These support:

 - Transimpedance amplifiers

-- □ Programmable gain amplifiers
+- Programmable gain amplifiers

-- □ Mixers
+- Mixers

-- □ Other similar analog components
+- Dother similar analog components

-See the "Analog Subsystem" section on page 48 of this data sheet for more details.
+See the "Analog Subsystem" section on page 46 of this datasheet for more details.

-PSoC's 8051 CPU subsystem is built around a single cycle pipelined 8051 8-bit processor running at up to 50 MHz.
+PSoC's 8051 CPU subsystem is built around a single-cycle pipelined 8051 8-bit processor running at up to 67 MHz.
 The CPU subsystem includes a programmable nested vector interrupt controller, DMA controller, and RAM.
 PSoC's nested vector interrupt controller provides low latency by allowing the CPU to vector directly to the first address of the interrupt service routine, bypassing the jump instruction required by other architectures.
 The DMA controller enables peripherals to exchange data without CPU involvement.
 This allows the CPU to run slower (saving power) or use those CPU cycles to improve the performance of firmware algorithms.
 The single cycle 8051 CPU runs ten times faster than a standard 8051 processor.
-The processor speed itself is configurable allowing active power consumption to be tuned for specific applications.
+The processor speed itself is configurable, allowing you to tune active power consumption for specific applications.

 PSoC's nonvolatile subsystem consists of flash, byte-writeable EEPROM, and nonvolatile configuration options.
 It provides up to 64 KB of on-chip flash.
-The CPU can reprogram individual blocks of flash, enabling boot loaders.
-The designer can enable an Error Correcting Code (ECC) for high reliability applications.
+The CPU can reprogram individual blocks of flash, enabling bootloaders.
+You can enable an ECC for high reliability applications.
 A powerful and flexible protection model secures the user's sensitive information, allowing selective memory block locking for read and write protection.
-Up to 2 KB of byte-writable EEPROM is available on-chip to store application data.
+Up to 2 KB of byte-writeable EEPROM is available on-chip to store application data.
 Additionally, selected configuration options such as boot speed and pin drive mode are stored in nonvolatile memory.
-This allows settings to activate immediately after power on reset (POR).
+This allows settings to activate immediately after POR.

 The three types of PSoC I/O are extremely flexible.
 All I/Os have many drive modes that are set at POR.
-PSoC also provides up to four I/O voltage domains through the Vddio pins.
-Every GPIO has analog I/O, LCD drive $^{[1]}$, CapSense $^{[4]}$, flexible interrupt generation, slew rate control, and digital I/O capability.
-The SIOs on PSoC allow Voh to be set independently of Vddio when used as outputs.
+PSoC also provides up to four I/O voltage domains through the V{DDIO} pins.
+Every GPIO has analog I/O, LCD drive^[4], CapSense^[5], flexible interrupt generation, slew rate control, and digital I/O capability.
+The SIOs on PSoC allow V{OH} to be set independently of V{DDIO} when used as outputs.
 When SIOs are in input mode they are high impedance.
 This is true even when the device is not powered or when the pin voltage goes above the supply voltage.
 This makes the SIO ideally suited for use on an I2C bus where the PSoC may not be powered when other devices on the bus are.
 The SIO pins also have high current sink capability for applications such as LED drives.
 The programmable input threshold feature of the SIO can be used to make the SIO function as a general purpose analog comparator.
-For devices with Full-Speed USB the USB physical interface is also provided (USBIO).
+For devices with FS USB the USB physical interface is also provided (USBIO).
 When not using USB these pins may also be used for limited digital functionality and device programming.
-All the features of the PSoC I/Os are covered in detail in the "I/O System and Routing" section on page 29 of this data sheet.
+All of the features of the PSoC I/Os are covered in detail in the "I/O System and Routing" section on page 28 of this datasheet.